MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/New-MgBetaDomain.md

     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
     - `[IsOptional <Boolean?>]`: If false, this record must be configured by the customer at the DNS host for Microsoft Online Services to operate correctly with the domain.
     - `[Label <String>]`: Value used when configuring the name of the DNS record at the DNS host.
-    - `[RecordType <String>]`: Indicates what type of DNS record this entity represents.The value can be one of the following: CName, Mx, Srv, Txt.
+    - `[RecordType <String>]`: Indicates what type of DNS record this entity represents.
+The value can be one of the following: CName, Mx, Srv, Txt.
-    - `[SupportedService <String>]`: Microsoft Online Service or feature that has a dependency on this DNS record.Can be one of the following values: null, Email, Sharepoint, EmailInternalRelayOnly, OfficeCommunicationsOnline, SharePointDefaultDomain, FullRedelegation, SharePointPublic, OrgIdAuthentication, Yammer, Intune.
+    - `[SupportedService <String>]`: Microsoft Online Service or feature that has a dependency on this DNS record.
+Can be one of the following values: null, Email, Sharepoint, EmailInternalRelayOnly, OfficeCommunicationsOnline, SharePointDefaultDomain, FullRedelegation, SharePointPublic, OrgIdAuthentication, Yammer, Intune.
     - `[Ttl <Int32?>]`: Value to use when configuring the time-to-live (ttl) property of the DNS record at the DNS host.
 Not nullable.
   - `[SharedEmailDomainInvitations <IMicrosoftGraphSharedEmailDomainInvitation[]>]`:
     - `[Id <String>]`: The unique identifier for an entity.
 Read-only.